Our Music, Our Way

 What we wanted to achieve

 Co-creation of new music by local people is at the heart of the programme, alongside providing opportunities for young children to experience live music.
-The project provides different participant groups with the opportunity to engage in creative work and perform new music with a professional orchestra at celebratory events they contribute to shaping.
+The programme provides different participant groups with the opportunity to engage in creative work and perform new music with a professional orchestra at celebratory events they contribute to shaping.

-The project seeks to reach new audiences for orchestral performances and build a repertoire of new music with and about life in Redcar and Cleveland, bringing the community together to celebrate the joys of music-making in their hometown.
+Our Music, Our Way seeks to reach new audiences for orchestral performances and build a repertoire of new music about life in Redcar and Cleveland, bringing local people together to celebrate the joys of music-making in their community.

 What we did